-But Mr Ryan's appeal to conservative, Tea Party voters was strong enough that in Republican nominee Mitt Romney chose him as his running mate for the 2012 election.
+But Mr Ryan's appeal to conservative, Tea Party voters was strong enough that Republican nominee Mitt Romney chose him as his running mate for the 2012 election.

 The campaign's loss to a sitting president did not seem to hurt Mr Ryan's political capital, and he returned to his role in the House until Mr Boehner stepped down in 2015.